Locality and descent

 In (Street) a proposal for a definition of descent objects for presehaves with values in strict ω-categories was proposed.
 Additional homotopical conditions to ensure that this gives the right answer were discussed in (Verity).

 Let be a category, let be morphisms where the parallel arrows are seen as a diagram, let be an object.

 If this diagram is for all an equalizer diagram is called codescent object for the diagram .

 Let be a diagram where , , satisfying for and (these are the identities characterizing a truncated cosimplicial category).

 Then the descent category of has as objects pairs where , such that and and a morphism consists of a morphism such that .

 Let , be categories.

-See also descent and categroy of descent data?.
+See also descent and category of descent data.

 Discussion related to the computation of descent objects is also at model structure on cosimplicial simplicial sets.